Nick Paul: Ottawa Senators

 Paul signed with Ottawa and made his professional debut with their American Hockey League (AHL) affiliate, the Binghamton Senators in the 2014–15 season.
 He finished with six goals and 11 assists in 45 games with Binghamton.
 Paul was assigned to Binghamton by Ottawa for the 2015–16 season also.
 Paul was called up in February 2016 and made his NHL debut on February 16, 2016, against the Buffalo Sabres.
 He recorded his first career NHL goal on February 24, 2016, in a 4–1 win over the Edmonton Oilers.

-On July 16, 2018, Paul signed a one-year contract with the Senators.
+On July 16, 2018, Paul signed a one-year contract extension with the Senators.
 On July 2, 2019, Paul re-signed with the Senators for another season.
+Paul struggled to break into Ottawa's lineup under coach Guy Boucher.
+At the end of the 2019 training camp, Paul was placed on waivers but went unclaimed and was assigned to the Senators AHL affiliate, the Belleville Senators.
+Paul became a regular NHL player during the 2019–20 season, setting a new high in games played in the NHL with 56.
+After Erik Gudbranson was traded away by the Senators during the 2020–21 season, Paul was named an alternate captain.
+That season Paul established himself as one of the team's top penalty killers.
+Paul was named the Senators' nominee for the NHL's Bill Masterton Memorial Trophy at the end of the season.
+During the 2021–22 season, Paul was used all over the lineup by coach D. J. Smith, slotting in wherever the coach needed a hole in the lineup filled.
+However, contract negotiations stalled with the Senators and Paul was made available for a trade by the organization.

 Tampa Bay Lightning

 On March 20, 2022, just a day before the trade deadline, Paul was traded by Ottawa to the Tampa Bay Lightning in exchange for Mathieu Joseph and a 2024 fourth-round draft pick.

-In the seventh game of the Lightning's first-round playoff series against the Toronto Maple Leafs, Paul scored his first two playoff goals, including the series-winner.
-Paul helped the Lightning advance to the Stanley Cup Finals for their third successive season and contributed with 5 goals and 9 points through 23 games before falling to the Colorado Avalanche.
+He scored his first goal as a Lightning on March 22 versus the Carolina Hurricanes.
+Paul made his Stanley Cup playoff debut in the first round series against the Toronto Maple Leafs.
+In the seventh game of series against the Maple Leafs, Paul scored his first two playoff goals, including the series winner.
+Paul helped the Lightning advance to the Stanley Cup Finals for their third successive season and contributed with 5 goals and 9 points through 23 games before losing to the Colorado Avalanche.

-On July 1, 2022, Paul opted to forgo free-agency in agreeing to a seven-year, $22.05 million contract extension to remain with the Lightning.
+On July 1, 2022, Paul opted to forego free-agency in agreeing to a seven-year, $22.05 million contract extension to remain with the Lightning.
+Paul helped the Lightning to the playoffs again during the 2022–23 season.
+They faced the Maple Leafs in the first round again and with Toronto leading the series 3–1 and the Lightning facing elimination in Game 5, Paul scored the game-winning goal to keep the Lightning in the series.
+However, the Maple Leafs eliminated the Lightning in the following game.